Sometimes, we write number words (e.g. from one to ten) to create a higher value using an alphabetical form or version of those numbers.

-However, the regulations vary and get a little confusing for even larger symbols.
-One rule that seems to be universally agreed upon is that you should never start a sentence with a number.
+The regulations vary, and get a little confusing, for the large symbols.
+Even so, one rule for writing numbers that seems to be universally agreed upon, is that you should never start a sentence with a number.

 The International Systems of Units (SI) recommends a space to separate groups of three digits.
 The comma and the period should be used only to denote decimals, such as $14 300,75.

-Two consecutive numbers placed next to each other is extremely confusing.
-Instead of scribbling something like '9 15-year-olds', write one as a numeral so it would become 'nine 15-year-olds'.
+Two consecutive numbers placed next to each other is very confusing.
+Instead of scribbling something like, '9 15-year-olds', write one as a numeral.
+So, it would become 'nine 15-year-olds'.

-As a rule, it would be inconsistent to state 'She was my 1st true love'.
+As a rule, it would be inconsistent to state something like 'She was my 1st true love'.
 Writing 'She was my first true love' is using extra consistency in the sentence.

 This works best when the cardinal numbers relate to each other.
 So, spell it out when used in a quote, such as '…four score..' and not '…4 score..'